belgianmobileid/doc/_CIBA/chapters/mapping_the_user.md

 The benefit of using a sub claim is that it will not change, not even if other user attributes (email, phone number, etc.) associated with that account are updated.

-### Deleting and re-creating an itsme® account
+### Deleting and re-creating an itsme account

-In a limited number of cases (e.g. technical issue,...) a user could ask itsme® to ‘delete' his account.
+In a limited number of cases (e.g. technical issue,...) a user could ask itsme to ‘delete' his account.
 As a result the specific account will be ‘archived' (for compliancy reasons) and thus also the unique identifier(s) (e.g. "sub").

-If the same user would opt to re-create an itsme® afterwards, he will need to re-bind his itsme® account with your application server, in the same way as for the initial binding.
+If the same user would opt to re-create an itsme afterwards, he will need to re-bind his itsme account with your application server, in the same way as for the initial binding.
 After successful re-binding you will need to overwrite the initial reference with the new sub claim value in your database.